bytecodealliance/component-docs/component-model/src/reference/faq.md

 ## Q: How can I tell if a WebAssembly binary is a component or a module?

+After converting a WebAssembly binary to it's textual format (e.g. via a tool like [`wasm-tools print`][wasm-tools-examples]), it is easy to tell a WebAssembly core module and a WebAssembly component apart.

-A WebAssembly core module generally consists of a `(module)` s-expression:
+A WebAssembly core module generally consists of a top level `(module)` s-expression:
 ```wat
 (module
   ;; ...